nprapps/dailygraphics/README.md

 Create the graphic in that file, and add any of the CSS/JS that you need within that folder.

+**Note**: `NAME_OF_GRAPHIC` should be URL-safe, e.g., lowercase and with dashes instead of spaces and no special characters.

+Here are some examples:

+* Good: my-project-name
+* Bad: My-Project-NAME

+* Good: my-project-name
+* Bad: my project name

+* Good: my-wonderful-project
+* Bad: my wonderful project!

 Run the project
 ---------------